Check out on Goodreads | Shop on Amazon

 “You are this country, Amani.
 More alive than anything ought to be in this place.
 All fire and gunpowder, with one finger always on the trigger.”

 Although she was dressed as a boy for most of the novel, Amani’s character exploded with personality and an irresistible energy, even when she was supposed to be in disguise.
-She radiated life and danced and ran across the page, taunting everyone to keep up with her.
+She radiated life and danced across the page, taunting everyone to keep up with her.
 She was a fun character; impulsive, assertive and full of heart.

 She really kept me on my toes, I know she had Jin, the aforementioned mysterious boy, on his toes as well.
 They were so much fun together, and the romance was just light enough to be sweet and affectionate rather than all-consuming.
 He was the cautious voice of reason, but even he’d just smile indulgently, grab her hand, and follow her wherever she wanted to go.